-With spring in full swing, now is the perfect time to purge, clean and organize.
-For me, spring cleaning starts with my closet.
+The beginning of the year is the perfect time to purge, clean and organize.
+For me, cleaning starts with my closet.
 It’s time to pack away those bulky sweaters, warm coats and boots and pull out those pastel dresses, shorts and sandals.
 It’s also the perfect time to go through my wardrobe and donate the clothing I simply don’t wear anymore.

 In my role at Coast Capital, I work with our Youth Get It Community Councils.
 These incredible councils have the unique role of making investment decisions for our Community Investment Grants for Youth.They allocate grants to non-profit organizations whose programs focus on helping build a richer future for youth in our communities.
-To date, these three Councils have allocated more than $7.2 million to 602 youth-serving organizations.
+As of January 2019, these three Councils have allocated more than $8.8 million to 811 youth-serving organizations.

 This year as I was going through my closet, I kept in mind that some of these non-profit organizations we’ve supported in the past and present have clothing donation programs of their own.
 I decided to educate myself on the different avenues I could take in giving my clothes a second life.
 With that in mind, I’m sharing some of the organizations you can donate used clothing and other household items to that benefit youth in your local community.